 “Well, what has put you in such a frisky mood this morning?
 A new crime wave?” she said teasingly as she smiled up at him.

 “Very funny, Shayera.
-No, it’s just a sense of relief in that our lives have finally settled down after the Shadow War exploded into that joint invasion by our people of Thanagar, the Khunds, and others. (*) We were finally able to share the burden after keeping the battle a lone effort on our parts for fear of the Absorbascon being used on our allies.”
+No, it’s just a sense of relief in that our lives have finally settled down after the Shadow War exploded into that joint invasion by our people of Thanagar, the Khunds, and others in the Alien Alliance. (*) We were finally able to share the burden after keeping the battle a lone effort on our parts for fear of the Absorbascon being used on our allies.”

 Shayera, wearing a pink turtleneck and white miniskirt, nodded.
 “I know how very hard it was for you to accept that our homeworld had so rejected the ideals you strove to emulate as a wingman.
 I hope that someday we can see Thanagar restored to its old ways.
 I know Rul Pintar will do the right thing in that direction.
 He was your father’s best friend.”